Sheenamae09/api/README.md

 ## API Endpoints

-Explain the accessible endpoints, their roles, and the necessary inputs.

 http://127.0.0.1/api/public/postName

-Purpose: This endpoint is designed to add new information to the database.
+Function: This endpoint is designed to add new information to the database.
 Required Parameters: First name (fname), Last name (lname).

 http://127.0.0.1/api/public/postUpdate

-Purpose: This endpoint is utilized for modifying existing data in the database.
+Function: This endpoint is utilized for modifying existing data in the database.
 Required Parameters: ID, First name (fname), Last name (lname).

 http://127.0.0.1/api/public/postPrint

-Purpose: This endpoint serves the function of displaying the data stored in the database.
+Function: This endpoint serves the function of displaying the data stored in the database.
 Required Parameters: None.

 http://127.0.0.1/api/public/postDelete

-Purpose: This endpoint is responsible for removing specific data from the database.
+Function: This endpoint is responsible for removing specific data from the database.
 Required Parameters: ID.

 ## Request Payload